hardingrichard/ci-ms1-blemishfreedetailing/README.md

 Body font would not update with Noto Sans due to Bootstrap styling overriding | CSS style sheet link positioned below the bootstrap style link to override bootstrap styling
 Navbar CSS styling wasn't carrying over to the other pages of the website | Updated the code across pages with an amended class for the nav
 Hero image overlay text is appearing at the bottom margin on small screen devices but is appearing fine in Google Dev Tools | Removed margins and object-position to center.

+## Deployment And Version Control

+### Deployment
+GitHub Pages was used in order to deploy the live version of the website.
+This was done by completing the following:
+1. Locate and click on the Settings tab within the repository
+2. From here on the left hand side go down and click Pages
+3. The GitHub Pages page will be displayed, locate the Source and set the branch to main
+4. If this has been completed successfully then a message will be displayed at the top with a green check "Your site is published at https://hardingrichard.github.io/ci-ms1-blemishfreedetailing/"

+[Click Here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for further guidance and instructions on how to deploy yours.

+### Cloning
+If you wish to clone the repository you can do so by [clicking here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or completing the following:
+1. Locate and click on the Code button at the top of the directory within the GitHub repository
+2. This will dropdown the option of HTTPS, SSH and GitHub CLI and the option to open with GitHub Desktop or Download ZIP.
+Choose the option you prefer and click the copy to clipboard button
+3. Open the Git bash terminal
+4. Choose the working directory location to where you wish to have the cloned directory.
+5. Type "git clone" followed by pasting the URL you copied in step 2.
+6. Press Enter to complete and create your local clone.

+### Version Control
+[Click here](https://github.com/hardingrichard/ci-ms1-blemishfreedetailing/commits/main) to explore the history of the creation process and see what the website looked at different points in time and what changes were made.
+Regular commits were made in order to make it easier to view the thought process during the creation of the website and readme and also have saved back up points to avoid loss of work in case of any serious malfunctions.

 ## Credits